 Symbol characters and inline option lists.
-Symbolic characters can be used for Textflow even in combination with inline options lists.
+Symbolic characters can be used for Textflow even in combination with inline option lists.
 The code for the character which introduces an inline option list (by default: '<' U+003C) will not be interpreted as a symbol code within text for a font with encoding=builtin.
 In order to select the symbol glyph with the same code, the same workarounds can be used which are available for text fonts, i.e. by redefining the start character with the begoptlistchar option or by using the textlen option to specify the number of symbolic glyphs.
-Note that character references (e.g. &/t;) can not be used as a workaround for the reasons discussed above.
+Note that character references (e.g. <) can not be used as a workaround.